Aidar5/nattoeng/docs/source/book/21_jinja2/3_whitespace_control.rst

 This does not affect the next lines.
 Therefore, lines with ``neighbor ... update-source`` are displayed with one space.

-Parameter ``lstrip_blocks`` controls whether spaces and tabs will be removed from the beginning of the line to the beginning of the block (untill the opening curly bracket).
+Parameter ``lstrip_blocks`` controls whether spaces and tabs will be removed from the beginning of the line to the beginning of the block (untill opening curly bracket).

 If add ``lstrip_blocks=True``: